Skip to main content

 Why bypass ACLs?

-See ServiceNow ACLs from a data export perspective for the full explanation.
+See ServiceNow ACLs and Squid for the full explanation.

 Set Up Service Accounts

-Create a dedicated service account for your integration and assign these roles:
+Create a dedicated service account for each integration system.
+Dedicated accounts enable isolated troubleshooting and clear audit trails.

 RolePurpose